 tomatoes, red dates,

 This delicious sweet and spicy soup is the perfect evening meal.
 Butternut squash is high in vitamins A & C, both very important for a strong immune system and reproductive health.
 I used two of my favorite postpartum spices in this soup, rosemary and ginger.

 Both used extensively within traditional postpartum care, they bring warmth & strength into the body.

-yellow onion, red potato,
+carrots, yellow onion,

 ghee, ginger, rosemary,